TI-99/4A: Legacy

 The Tomy Tutor and its sibling systems are Japanese computers similar in architecture and firmware to the 99/8.
 Unlike the 99/8, it was released commercially, but sold poorly outside Japan.
 Portions of the operating system and BASIC code are similar to the 99/8.

-The annual Chicago TI Faire is now in its 42nd year. where people celebrated the TI-99 family of computers.
+The annual Chicago TI Faire is in its 44th year as of 2026, where people celebrate the TI-99 family of computers.

 Post-TI development

 The Myarc Geneve 9640 is an enhanced TI-99/4A clone built by Myarc as a card to fit into the TI Peripheral Expansion System.
 It uses an IBM PC/XT detached keyboard.
 Released in 1987, it is similar to the unreleased TI-99/8 system.
 It includes a 12 MHz TMS9995 processor, enhanced graphics with 80-column text mode, 16-bit wide RAM, MDOS, and is compatible with nearly all TI software and slot-mounted hardware.
 A toggle switch slows the computer to the speed of the original.

 The Second Generation CPU card (SGCPU) was released by the System 99 User Group in 1996 as a card to be installed in the PEB.

-In 2004, a Universal Serial Bus card and Advanced Technology Attachment controller for Integrated drive electronics|IDE hard disks for the PEB were released.
+In 2004, a Universal Serial Bus card and Advanced Technology Attachment controller for Integrated drive electronics (IDE) hard disks for the PEB were released.

 A range of plug-in cartridge boards have been developed, allowing software projects to be distributed on cartridge.

 The Phoenix G2, was designed in 2010 by Gary Smith, a member of TI-User Group UK.
 It uses two FPGAs to emulate the entire architecture of the Myarc Geneve 9640 and the TMS9995 microprocessor.
 It incorporates an SD card reader, Ethernet, VGA output, and 64 MB RAM.

 An FPGA-based TMS9918 compatible graphics chip, called the F18A, is a drop-in replacement for the original 9918 VDP, but features VGA output, bypassing the TMS9918A's native composite output, and contains other enhancements such as removal of the restriction of 4 sprites per scan line.